Imitation Learning for Combinatorial Optimisation under Uncertainty: Abstract

-Imitation learning (IL) provides a data-driven framework for approximating policies for large-scale combinatorial optimisation problems formulated as sequential decision problems (SDPs), where exact solution methods are computationally intractable.
-A central but underexplored aspect of IL in this context is the role of the \emph{expert} that generates training demonstrations.
+A central but underexplored aspect of IL is the role of the \emph{expert} that generates training demonstrations.
 Existing studies employ a wide range of expert constructions, yet lack a unifying framework to characterise their modelling assumptions, computational properties, and impact on learning performance.

-This paper introduces a systematic taxonomy of experts for IL in combinatorial optimisation under uncertainty.
-Experts are classified along three dimensions: (i) their treatment of uncertainty, including myopic, deterministic, full-information, two-stage stochastic, and multi-stage stochastic formulations; (ii) their level of optimality, distinguishing task-optimal and approximate experts; and (iii) their interaction mode with the learner, ranging from one-shot supervision to iterative, interactive schemes.
-Building on this taxonomy, we propose a generalised Dataset Aggregation (DAgger) algorithm that supports multiple expert queries, expert aggregation, and flexible interaction strategies.
+This paper introduces a systematic taxonomy of experts for IL in combinatorial optimisation under uncertainty, classified along three principal dimensions:(i) treatment of uncertainty, (ii) level of optimality, (iii) interaction mode.
+Building on this taxonomy, we propose a unified DAgger framework accommodating multiple expert queries, expert aggregation, and flexible interaction strategies.

-The proposed framework is evaluated on a dynamic physician-to-patient assignment problem with stochastic arrivals and capacity constraints.
-Computational experiments compare learning outcomes across expert types and interaction regimes.
-The results show that policies learned from stochastic experts consistently outperform those learned from deterministic or full-information experts, while interactive learning improves solution quality using fewer expert demonstrations.
-Aggregated deterministic experts provide an effective alternative when stochastic optimisation becomes computationally challenging.
+The framework is evaluated on a dynamic physician-to-patient assignment problem with stochastic arrivals and capacity constraints.
+Policies learned from two-stage stochastic experts consistently outperform those trained on deterministic or full-information experts.
+Interactive learning yields meaningful gains primarily when expert demonstrations are generated under full information, while one-shot non-interactive learning already generalises well for stochastic and deterministic experts.